-- Some have accused Johnny Test of being a gender-flipped version of Dexters Laboratory (annoying male sibling with super-intelligent sister(s) instead of the opposite).
+- Some have accused Johnny Test of being a gender-flipped version of Dexter's Laboratory (annoying male sibling with super-intelligent sister(s) instead of the opposite).
+The hair even matches: blond for the dumb kid and red for the geniuses.
 (A potentially plausible theory because Chris Savino, who directed seasons three and four of Dexter's Laboratory, worked on Johnny Test as a contributing writer, producer, and director of some episodes.)

 - In Gerry Anderson's New Captain Scarlet, Seymour Griffiths (Code Name: Lt.
 Green) is replaced by Serena Lewis (also codenamed Lt.
 Green).

-- Avatar The Last Airbender: Fans often joke that the roles of the Evil Overlord's son and daughter on the Evil Overlord List are gender flipped with Zuko and Azula.
+- Fans often joke that the roles of the Evil Overlord's son and daughter on the Evil Overlord List are gender flipped with Zuko and Azula.
 The Nick website also suggests Ozai and Zuko are a rare Gender Flip of the Fairest of Them All trope.

 - In the 90s cartoon version of Flash Gordon, Flash's ally Prince Thun of the Lion People became Princess Thundar.